 Getting Started

-We offer two simple pricing plans to fit your needs:
+We offer two annual pricing plans:

-After Your Trial or Subscription
+After Your Subscription

-Once you've started your free trial or confirmed your subscription, you'll receive:
+Once you've confirmed your subscription, you'll receive:

 - AWS S3 Access Credentials - Access key ID and secret access key